joebywan/joebywan.github.io/_posts/2023-8-12-automation-for-watching-discounts.md

 I slapped together some terraform I'd used in a previous API gateway experiment, changed it to use the current lambda function and was off to the races.
 Hit the API gateway endpoint and no luck.

 ## Get logging
 End up digging further into how to enable logging on Lambda & API gateway via Terraform, which was straightforward for Lambda, but API Gateway...
 In Terraform, have to setup the CloudWatch log group, but providing permission to API Gateway was not how I thought.
-I was using API Gateway V2, and all of the TF resources for APIV2 are seperate.
+I was using API Gateway V2, and all of the Terraform resources for APIV2 are seperate.
 In V1 there's a "aws_api_gateway_account" resource.
 In V2, there's nothing similar.
 I searched for a while and couldn't find anything, gave it a shot and it worked.
 IMO should be duplicated into the V2 area aswell if it's usable for both, or have a seperate 'common' resources to both versions area.
 Anyway...
 Logging's up and working.
 Unfortunately Lambda's shagged.

 ## Lambda woes
 Fix some syntax errors with my favourite AI LLM shoulder parrot and then was presented with an error that BS wasn't able to be imported...
 Wellll crap.